 Somerset’s coastal landscape is loved, enjoyed and celebrated by its local communities for its immense variety, the richness of its wildlife and the contribution it makes to their health and wellbeing.

-This project will involve a programme of events to inspire local people affected by the Hinkley Point C development in Somerset, to learn about Somerset’s Brilliant Coast and become involved in its conservation.
+This part of the project involves a programme of events for local people to help them learn about Somerset’s Brilliant Coast and become involved in its protection and conservation.

-This project will engage communities affected by the Hinkley Point C development in Somerset, by working with them to build a sense of ownership over their lcoal coastline, and inspire them to have their own ideas on how they can build a community that cares about the coastline, and enpower them to keep the momentum of coast conservation across the community.
+This part of the project engages directly with coastal parishes working with them to build a sense of ownership over their local coastline and developing their own ideas on how they can build a community that cares about the coastline and empowers them to make these ideas a reality.

 We are working with communities to help them set up events and engagement activities that will celebrate and highlight the importance of the coastline and its heritage to the whole community.
 We are taking a staged, participatory approach working through Parish Councils enabling them to guide Somerset Wildlife Trust in the best way to engender a sense of local ownership and a solid legacy for coastal appreciation and protection into the future.
 If you would like your parish to be involved contact Mark Ward at:

 This part of the project is working with local schools, teachers and youth groups to offer outdoor learning opportunities, using our interesting and inspiring coastline to give them a connection with nature and provide them with valuable personal experiences.